-Recipient: Gemological Institute of America certificate "diamonds"
+The Gemological Institute of America (Distance Education)

 I am an eclectic individual having a love for many wildly different interests.
 In the fall of 1985 I made my first piece of jewelry in the recreation center at Ft.
 Hood Texas while serving in the US Army.
 With no experience at all I managed ,under a friends direction, to make a piece that was very simple.

 this was my first introduction to what would later become a passion.
 A few years later, after leaving the service and moving to Madison WI., friends started asking for unique and quality pieces.
 Because of this I decided to pursue custom jewelry as a career.